 What we don’t: Takes some time to break in; below-average dexterity.

 Black Diamond’s Guide glove is legendary among hardcore skiers for its impressive warmth and durability.
 It’s near the top in terms of hand protection on this list, and unlike the Hestra Heli above, the design is completely waterproof with a Gore-Tex insert.
-Inside its very tough exterior, Black Diamond uses both PrimaLoft synthetic and thick boiled wool in the removable liner for insulation.
-If your hands are consistently cold or you ski in frigid conditions, the Guide is hard to beat.
+Inside its very tough exterior, Black Diamond uses both PrimaLoft synthetic and thick, boiled wool in the removable liner for insulation.
+If your hands are consistently cold or you ski regularly in frigid conditions, the Guide Glove is hard to beat.

-See the Black Diamond Guide Glove See the Women's Black Diamond Guide
+See the Black Diamond Guide Glove

-Best Mitten for Skiing
+Best Overall Ski Mitten

-4. Black Diamond Mercury Mitten ($120)
+3. Black Diamond Mercury Mitt ($120)

 Black Diamond Mercury Mitts (best ski gloves and mittens)Cuff style: Gauntlet